Estate planning – too important to put on hold

 - If you should move into residential or nursing care.

 - Property and financial affairs LPA: This covers your finances, handling areas such as:

 - Collecting your benefits.

 - Selling your home.

 Property and finance LPAs replaced the old enduring power of attorney (EPA) in October 2007.
 EPAs established before the changeover are still valid, regardless of whether they have been registered.

 Although not strictly part of estate planning, arranging LPAs can be of great value to your beneficiaries, as they allow your affairs to be handled efficiently later in life.
 As with intestacy, there is a state fall-back (through the Public Guardian), but the whole process can be slow, expensive and impersonal.

-Do not ignore the impact of IHT on your estate.
+Do not ignore the impact of inheritance tax (IHT).
 Very broadly speaking, IHT is levied on your estate at death and on certain gifts made during your lifetime.

 The tax rate at death is normally 40%.
-However, everyone has a nil rate band (frozen at £325,000 until at least April 2021), and it is available on death to the extent that this has not been set against the total value of lifetime gifts in the preceding seven years.
+However, everyone has a nil rate band (frozen at £325,000 until at least April 2021), and to the extent that this has not been set against the total value of lifetime gifts in the preceding seven years, it is available on death.
 The table below shows the effective rate of tax on an estate of a single person, assuming no reliefs and exemptions are available, but they qualify for a full nil rate band at death:

 - If you make an outright lifetime gift, regardless of its size, you pay no IHT initially, but the value of the gift is brought back into your estate if you die within the following seven years.